imdreamrunner/yogurt.cloud/README.md

 All messages have a shared format as below.

 * Call ID: A unique 2 byte ID for a service call.
-* RES Flag: Indicating if the message is a response.
-* ACK Flag: Indicating if the message is an ACK for response.
 * EOM: Indicating if the message is the last packet for a message.
 * Packet ID: A 4 byte integer representing the fragment ID for current message.
 * ACK Packet ID: Next packet expected from sender, for replying message only.